 Evidence of community member commitment to Lesson Program governance (see below), lesson maintenance, and curriculum development

-Each Lesson Program will have a Lesson Program Committee to serve as community governance organisation and act as a point of contact with The Carpentries Executive Council and staff.
-The Lesson Program Committee will provide the Executive Council with an annual report of Lesson Program operations.
+Each Lesson Program will have a Governance Committee to serve as community governance organisation and act as a point of contact with The Carpentries Executive Council and Core Team.
+The Lesson Program Governance Committee will provide the Executive Council with an annual report of Lesson Program operations.

 Member Organisations have committed to supporting the maintenance and growth of The Carpentries community according to the specific details outlined in each institution’s Membership Agreement.
 In general, Member Organisations financially support The Carpentries in exchange for priority access to instructor training and guidance in building training capacity at their organisation.

-Every individual who has completed their instructor certification in the last two years and has taught at least one workshop of The Carpentries
+Every individual who has completed their Instructor or Trainer certification in the last two years and has taught at least one official workshop of The Carpentries

-Every individual who is a certified instructor and has taught at least two workshops of The Carpentries in the past two years
+Every individual who is a certified Instructor or Trainer and has taught at least two official workshops of The Carpentries in the past two years

-Any individual who has participated on a committee, served as a mentor or maintainer, or otherwise made a significant contribution, to any Lesson Program or The Carpentries organisation in the past year, as determined on a case-by-case basis by the Executive Council, and thus is considered active in the community
+Any individual who has contributed to The Carpentries through participation on a Committee or Task Force, serving as a mentor or maintainer, or otherwise making a significant contribution to any Lesson Program or The Carpentries organisation in the past year, as and thus is considered active in the community

 The Executive Director is not eligible for Voting Membership.

-Any individual who no longer wishes to be affiliated with The Carpentries or included as a Voting Member must inform The Carpentries staff for removal from membership lists.
-Voting Membership may be terminated by a majority vote of the Executive Council for individuals who are recommended for termination by the Code of Conduct committee or Executive Director for non-compliance with The Carpentries policies or violation of the core values of The Carpentries.
+Any individual who no longer wishes to be affiliated with The Carpentries or included as a Voting Member must inform The Carpentries Core Team for removal from membership lists.
+Voting Membership may be terminated by a majority vote of the Executive Council for individuals who are recommended for termination by the Code of Conduct Committee or Executive Director for non-compliance with The Carpentries policies or violation of the core values of The Carpentries.

 As the highest leadership body of the organisation, the Executive Council is responsible for:

-determining the mission and purposes of the organisation
+determining the mission, vision and purposes of the organisation

 selecting the Executive Director and evaluating their performance